Background

 I received a certificate from ESA in 2005 for an "outstanding contribution" to the outreach programme for ESA's Cluster mission, and a Group Achievement Award from NASA in 2004.

-My current home town is Cranleigh, Surrey, which is reputed to be the largest village in England.
+My current home town is Cranleigh, Surrey, which is often described as the largest village in England.